What is a chargeback?

 - The cardholder’s credit card was stolen or used without their permission

-When a chargeback is issued, the total amount of the chargeback is forcibly removed from Due's bank account.
-In turn, the total amount of the chargeback is removed from your Due account.
+When a chargeback is issued, the total amount of the chargeback is forcibly removed from a merchant’s bank account.
 The funds will be removed from your available balance and held in reserve until the chargeback process is complete.
 The chargeback process is long and largely dependent on banks and issuers.
-If you choose to challenge the chargeback, the process typically takes about 45 days from the date of the chargeback.
+In some cases, chargebacks may take up to a year or more to fully resolve.

 If you have received a chargeback, you will be issued an email upon notification from the credit card company.
 If the funds in your Due account are insufficient to refund the payer, we will debit the bank account on file.